Bali Retreat 2026

 If you pack a big lightweight empty water bottle in your suitcase, you’ll be able to fill it up from the water coolers onsite and keep yourself well hydrated.

-We will have water in the Villas of course, but I always find I’m looking for more water through the day so a big bottle will be handy. ( I drink a lot of water!)
+We will have water in the rooms of course, but I always find I’m looking for more water through the day so a big bottle will be handy. ( I drink a lot of water!)

 Also, you’ll be brushing your teeth with the bottled Aqua in your room so you’ll go through it faster than you might expect.